cedrocandito/galaxy-trucker-small-organizer/README.md

 I wanted an organizer for tokens, dice and hourglass but *not* for tiles and cards (I prefer to keep tiles in a simple bag and cards in their own box).

-My goal were to make it:
+My goals were to make it:

 - Light (=cheaper and faster to print).
 - Half the size of the box (so the other half can be used for the tiles bag and the cards box).